Do I need to file a tax return if my only income is Social Security?

-There is a calculation to determine the exact amount that is taxable above those base amounts.
+There is a calculation to determine the exact amount that’s taxable above those base amounts.

-You can find the exact amount of social security that is taxable by using the IRS’s Interactive Tax Assistant, but that doesn’t indicate whether or not you have to file a tax return nor does it tell you what you may owe in taxes.
+You can find the exact amount of Social Security that’s taxable by using the IRS’s Interactive Tax Assistant, but that doesn’t indicate whether or not you have to file a tax return, nor does it tell you what you may owe in taxes.
 You can determine what you may owe in taxes by using an online estimator or by filing a tax return.

 3) So I have to file a tax return if I am above the $25,000 or the $32,000?